ART BEHIND BARS

 Lower Sixth Student, Haberdashers' Aske's School

-ART BEHIND BARS: THE ROLE OF THE ARTS IN THE CYCLE OF CRIME, PRISON AND RE-OFFENDING
+ART BEHIND BARS: BREAKING THE CYCLE OF CRIME, PRISON AND REOFFENDING

 - Provide shocking statistics on re-offending rates, costs, prisoner demographics etc.